-- you may simply not have enough space to house one of these contraptions; despite being relatively compact nowadays, they still require a bit of floor space, which makes them impractical for smaller homes
+- you may simply not have enough space to house one of these contraptions; despite being relatively compact nowadays, floor standing boilers still require a bit of floor space, which makes them impractical for smaller homes

 - there are fewer floor standing boilers to choose from

 If your current free-standing boiler needs replacement, a new floor-standing model is the most prudent option to pursue.
 Most large manufacturers still produce heat-only and combi variants that run on gas, oil, LPG, and biomass fuel.

 If you’re short on space, though, a wall-hung unit may free up some precious room in your home.
 Just keep in mind that you’ll pay more to settle the boiler installation costs.

 That said, you still don’t have to splurge on boiler replacement: check out Heatable’s best deals here.